-- The following reasonable amounts do not apply to employee truck drivers3, office holders covered by the Remuneration Tribunal4, or Federal Members of Parliament.5 - Reasonable amounts are provided for three salary levels.
+- 10. The following reasonable amounts do not apply to employee truck drivers3, office holders covered by the Remuneration Tribunal4, or Federal Members of Parliament.5 - 11.
+Reasonable amounts are provided for three salary levels.
 Salary excludes any allowances received.
-Use Table 1 if your salary is \$126,970 and below.
-Use Table 2 if your salary is between \$126,971 and \$225,980.
-Use Table 3 if your salary is \$225,981 or more. - 12.
-Reasonable amounts are given for: - accommodation at daily rates (for domestic travel only) - meals (showing breakfast, lunch and dinner), and - expenses incidental to travel. - 13.
-These amounts are shown for the following travel destinations: - each Australian State and Territory capital city (see Tables 1 to 3 of this Determination) - certain specified high cost regional and country centres (see Table 4 of this Determination for individual amounts) - other specified regional and country centres (a common amount is given for locations listed in Table 5 of this Determination), and - all other regional and country centres (a common amount is given for all locations not listed in Tables 4 or 5 of this Determination). - The reasonable amount for accommodation applies only for short stays in commercial establishments like hotels, motels and serviced apartments.
-If a different type of accommodation is used (for example, a hostel or caravan park), the reasonable amount cannot be used even if you receive an allowance.
+Use Table 1 of this Determination if your salary is \$129,250 and below.
+Use Table 2 of this Determination if your salary is between \$129,251 and \$230,050.
+Use Table 3 of this Determination if your salary is \$230,051 or more. - Reasonable amounts are given for: - accommodation at daily rates (for domestic travel only) - meals (showing breakfast, lunch and dinner), and - expenses incidental to travel. - 13.
+These amounts are shown for the following travel destinations: - each Australian State and Territory capital city (see Tables 1 to 3 of this Determination) - certain specified high cost regional and country centres (see Table 4 of this Determination for individual amounts) - other specified regional and country centres (a common amount is given for locations listed in Table 5 of this Determination), and - all other regional and country centres (a common amount is given for all locations not listed in Tables 4 or 5 of this Determination). - 14.
+The reasonable amount for accommodation applies only for short stays in commercial establishments like hotels, motels and serviced apartments.
+If a different type of accommodation is used (for example, a hostel or caravan park), the reasonable amount cannot be used even if you receive an allowance. - 15.
+The reasonable amount for meals depends on the period and time of travel.
+That is, the reasonable amounts only apply to meals (that is, breakfast, lunch and dinner) that fall within the time of day from the commencement of your travel to the end of your travel that is covered by the allowance.
+For example, if you leave at 10.00am on Monday and return home at 3.00pm on Tuesday, you can apply the reasonable amounts for lunch and dinner on Monday and breakfast and lunch on Tuesday. - 16.
+The reasonable amount for incidentals applies in full to each day of travel covered by the allowance, without the need to apportion for any part-day travel on the first and last day.

 3 See paragraphs 23 to 30 of this Determination for the rates for truck drivers.

 4 Paragraphs 66 to 69 of TR 2004/6 say claims made by office holders covered by the Remuneration Tribunal are considered to be reasonable amounts if they do not exceed the rate of allowances set by the Remuneration Tribunal for that office holder.

-Paragraphs 70 and 71 of TR 2004/6 say travel allowances paid to Federal Members of Parliament and Federal Parliamentary Secretaries, under the arrangements that commenced on 14 April 1998, are considered reasonable amounts for the recipients of those allowances.
-This includes the capital city and Canberra travel allowance rates for domestic travel, having regard to the circumstances under which those allowances are paid
+5 Paragraphs 70 and 71 of TR 2004/6 say travel allowances paid to Federal Members of Parliament and Federal Parliamentary Secretaries, under the arrangements that commenced on 14 April 1998, are considered reasonable amounts for the recipients of those allowances.
+This includes the capital city and Canberra travel allowance rates for domestic travel, having regard to the circumstances under which those allowances are paid.